RobeSantoro/Interactive-SVG-bunny/README.md

 # AvatarSVG
+## Interactive .svg character to enhance login experience

-I made this repo to investigate all the possibility for SVG creation using:
+I made this repo also to investigate all the possibility for SVG creation using:

 - Illustrator
 - Copy to SVG plugin in Adobe XD